Privacy Policy for Antidoteʼs Sites and Applications

 5.3.
 In Case of Failure

 We strive to protect our users against unauthorized use, disclosure, or access to their personal information.
 Although we adhere to the best industry standards, we cannot claim that our security system is 100% immune to failure.
-In the event that we discover a security breach affecting our users’ accounts, we will send an email within 24 hours to all users (over 16 years of age).
+If we identify a privacy incident affecting user accounts and determine that there is a risk of serious harm, we will contact the affected users by email within 24 hours.
+As we do not have the email addresses of invited users under 16 years of age, the parent or legal guardian who subscribed to the family plan will be contacted instead.

 6. About This Privacy Policy